Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

       detached and multi mode.
 In our script, we're going to use multi to run a single Celery worker and beat.
 You can view this in our `start_server`_ script.
-If you're curious, visit this doc for daemonization [4]_ and this GitHub issue thread [5]_ to get clarifications for confusing docs on deployment and ``multi usage``.
+If you're curious, visit this doc for daemonization [4]_ and this GitHub issue thread [5]_ to get clarifications for confusing docs on deployment and ``multi`` usage.
     * We have to install something called supervisord.
-We'll need to set up that configuration and run `supervisorctl restart project:*`.
+We'll need to set up that configuration and run ``supervisorctl restart project:*``.
 Our configuration in this case allows us to run both Celery and our Django web app at the same time.
       You don't have to have the website also running with supervisor.
 Note that to properly shut down the celery workers, we need to manually send a signal.